douglasfelc/nodejs-mongodb-blog/README.md

 npm install
 ```

-Your Blog em NodeJS e MongoDB site will accessible at http://localhost:3000.
+Your Blog in NodeJS and MongoDB site will accessible at http://localhost:3000.
 You can see or change configurations in the `.env` file located at the root of the project directory.

 #### To build and start using [Docker Compose](https://docs.docker.com/compose/reference/)